ice-csic-astroexotic/ML-Poppyns/README.md

    ```
    We recommend working within this environment when using the code.

-3. To install the `pypopsyn` package locally and work with the code, navigate to the cloned software repository and run
+3. To install the `mlpoppyns` package locally and work with the code, navigate to the cloned software repository and run
    ```commandline
    python setup.py develop
    ```